bpieszko/CopyTextFromVideo/README.md

 ## Dependencies
 ```
-OpenCV 3.2.0
+OpenCV 4
 Tesseract 4.00
-Leptonica 1.75
-C++ in version at least 14
+C++ in version at least 17
 ```
 ## Building
 ```